justb3a/processwire-simplecontactform/README.md

 If the save messages setting is turned on you have the possibility to mark received messages as spam.
 There are two options:

+* mark as spam by mail address
+* mark as spam by ip address

+To mark a message as spam go to `Pages Tree > scfmessages > edit`.
+Each message has two checkboxes to mark either the email address as spam or the ip address.

+In order to get the latest message to the beginning of the list, click the `⇧ Sort Inverse` at the right corner of the list.

 ## Screenshots: